 The effects of heart failure, when the heart is unable to pump enough blood to keep up with your body, can be dramatic.
 As your heart grows weaker, shortness of breath, chronic fatigue and swelling in the ankles, feet and legs also become more severe.
 Even getting dressed can leave you tired and exhausted.

-The Nebraska Medicine Heart Failure program treats hundreds of patients each year and cares for some of the sickest heart failure patients in the area.
+The Nebraska Medicine Heart Failure Program treats hundreds of patients each year and cares for some of the sickest heart failure patients in the area.
 While heart failure has no cure, our advanced heart failure specialists can offer personalized treatments, from medicines and lifestyle changes to the most advanced therapeutic devices, to help you live a longer and more active life.
-Nebraska Medicine boasts one of the top 10 heart failure programs in the country, has the largest heart failure program in Nebraska, and is the only hospital in the region to offer heart transplants.
+Nebraska Medicine boasts is a regional leader in advanced heart failure care, and is the only hospital in the region to offer heart transplants.

-Nebraska Medicine's three board certified heart failure specialists have years of training and experience.
-They are backed by a team of and cardiac and transplant surgeons as well as advanced heart failure nurse coordinators with cardiac transplantation certification and critical care expertise to sure you receive the best care possible.
+Nebraska Medicine's three board-certified heart failure specialists have years of training and experience.
+They are backed by a team of cardiac and transplant surgeons as well as advanced practice providers and advanced heart failure case management nurse coordinators with cardiac transplantation certification and critical care expertise to ensure that you receive the best care possible.

-Our Academic Medical Partner: the University of Nebraska Medical Center
+Our Academic Medical Partner: University of Nebraska Medical Center

-Our Large Team Helps You Through Every Aspect
+Our Extensive Team Helps You Through Every Aspect